-It is hereby moved by the Board of the Central Puget Sound Regional Transit Authority that the University Street Station will remain the University Street Station while staff develops a comprehensive, system-wide plan for naming stations throughout the Sound Transit District and across multiple lines of service to be implemented in coordination with the East Link Extension opening.
+It is hereby moved by the Board of the Central Puget Sound Regional Transit Authority that the University Street Station is renamed to Union Street/Symphony Station in coordination with the Northgate Link Extension opening.

-APPROVED by the Board of the Central Puget Sound Regional Transit Authority at a regular meeting thereof held on February 27, 2020.
+APPROVED by the Board of the Central Puget Sound Regional Transit Authority at a regular meeting thereof held on January 23, 2020.